Helen Carroll and the Satisfiers

-Helen Carroll was the stage name of Helen Kress (né Fulk) (May 23, 1914, Bloomington, Indiana – February 21, 2011, Rye, New Hampshire) She began her singing career as a teenager on radio in Memphis, Tennessee.
-Carroll returned to Indiana and enrolled at the Indiana University for college, but left school in her senior year to pursue a career in broadcasting.
-She settled in New York with hopes of working on Broadway, making her debut in the chorus of the short lived Geoffrey O'Hara musical Rogues and Vagabonds in 1930.
-Her appearances on Broadway were sporadic, including the roles of Daphne in Arthur Schwartz's Virginia (1937), the Citizen of New Amsterdam in Knickerbocker Holiday (1938-1939), and a woman tourist in Key Largo (1939).
+Helen Carroll was the stage name of Helen Kress (né Fulk) (May 23, 1914, in Bloomington, Indiana – February 21, 2011, in Rye, New Hampshire).
+Helen Carroll began her singing career as a teenager on old-time radio in Memphis, Tennessee.
+Carroll returned to Indiana and enrolled at the Indiana University (with campuses in Bloomington and Indianapolis) for college, but left college in her senior year to pursue a career in broadcasting.
+She settled on the East Coast in New York City with hopes of working on Broadway theater entertainment, making her debut in the chorus of the short lived Geoffrey O'Hara musical Rogues and Vagabonds in 1930.
+Her appearances on Broadway were sporadic, including the roles of Daphne in Arthur Schwartz's Virginia (1937), the Citizen of New Amsterdam in Knickerbocker Holiday (1938–1939), and a woman tourist in Key Largo (1939).
 She found regular employment performing after auditioning for a group called the Merry Macs.
-With the Merry Macs, she appeared on Fred Allen's show and in the movie Love Thy Neighbor.
-Carroll left the group when it relocated to California; she signed on with the Satisfiers only after the group promised to remain in New York.
-Carroll was married to guitarist Carl Kress; the couple had a son, Rick, who became a drummer, and went on to become a professor of harmony at Berklee College of Music.
+With the Merry Macs, she appeared on Fred Allen's (1894–1956) show and in the 1940 movie Love Thy Neighbor.
+Carroll left the group when it relocated west to California; she signed on with the vocal group The Satisfiers only after that group promised to remain in New York City.
+Carroll was married to guitarist Carl Kress (1907–1965); the couple had a son, Rick, who became a drummer, and went on to become a professor of harmony at the Berklee College of Music in Boston, Massachusetts.

 Helen Carroll and the Satisfiers were regulars on Perry Como's Chesterfield Supper Club which ran from 1944 to 1949.
 (One of Chesterfield's long-term advertising taglines was "They Satisfy", and the Satisfiers were named on this basis.)
 With or without Carroll, the Satisfiers also backed Como on some recordings.
 Most of the group's recording on their own were made with trumpeter Russ Case's orchestra for instrumental accompaniment.

-Helen Carroll and the Satisfiers' recording of "Old Buttermilk Sky" reached #7 on the Billboard top-selling retail records chart for November 23, 1946 (there was no unified Billboard Hot 100 chart yet, but the retail sales chart is sometimes (although not always) considered the nearest approximation).
+Helen Carroll and the Satisfiers' recording of "Old Buttermilk Sky" reached No. 7 on the Billboard top-selling retail records chart for November 23, 1946 (there was no unified Billboard Hot 100 chart yet, but the retail sales chart is sometimes (although not always) considered the nearest approximation).
 Billboard described the record as exhibiting "easy flowing melodies and rhythms" which "fall easy on the ears" making for a "bright and breezy" performance.
 This recording also appeared on Billboards chart of songs most played on jukeboxes.

 Helen Carroll and the Satisfiers performed the theme song for the Little Lulu theatrical animated shorts.
-The song was written by Buddy Kaye, Fred Wise, and Sidney Lippman for the series, of which 26 episodes were produced by Famous Studios for Paramount Pictures between 1943 and 1948.
+The song was written by Buddy Kaye, Fred Wise, and Sidney Lippman for the series, of which 26 cartoons were produced by Famous Studios for Paramount Pictures between 1943 and 1948.

-Helen Carroll with an ad-hoc group called the Swantones backed Frank Sinatra on one 1950 single, "Life is So Peculiar".
+Carroll, with an ad-hoc group called the Swantones, backed Frank Sinatra on one 1950 single, "Life is So Peculiar".